ChesterHsieh/ChesterHsieh.github.io/_posts/Paper Review/2020-04-01-ML&Design Pattern.md

 This post doesn't relate to the design patterns though.
 It enlight my mind about the advanced coding skill.
 > importance of programming to an interface, not an implementation.

-Sciket-learn has very strong user example and
+Sciket-learn has very strong user example and default case.
+In most of first-trial, we can leave a plenty of configurations empties and get some resaonable(inperfect) result.
+> Good design must start from easy example
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU4NTY0OTMxNCwxMTI2MDkzNDIxLC0yMD
+eyJoaXN0b3J5IjpbLTc5OTQzNjgxMSwxMTI2MDkzNDIxLC0yMD
 Q0MzI4MTA1LC0xNDQ5NTE5NDU3LC0xMjQ3NDQ1OTE3LDgyODY0
 OTg3MywtMjAxNjk2NDg1NCwyMTI4MjQ0MiwyMzQ0ODc3ODFdfQ
 ==